phishdestroy/ScamIntelLogs/README.md

 - **Target Audience**: Victims, cybersecurity researchers, law enforcement, and anyone fighting scams.
 - **Updates**: This repository will be regularly updated with new data on scammer groups as we receive more information.

-📊 **Scammer Database**: Check the detailed list of known scammers for RublevkaTeam in our [Google Spreadsheet](https://docs.google.com/spreadsheets/d/197KolORgHAv_W7Nai0yAIQugPUZPONr3sf1IdcbDU9s/edit?gid=1691335422#gid=1691335422).
+📊 **Scammer Database**: Check the detailed list of known scammers in our [Google Spreadsheet](https://docs.google.com/spreadsheets/d/197KolORgHAv_W7Nai0yAIQugPUZPONr3sf1IdcbDU9s/edit?gid=1691335422#gid=1691335422).

 ---